 Barcelona is one of Spain’s most bustling cities, but every September it takes it up a notch with the annual Fiesta de la Mercè – a massive street party to celebrate the city’s patron saint, Our Lady of Mercy.
 Parties, street art, music and puppet parades pop up all over the city, but some of the liveliest fiestas take place in Plaça de Catalunya and Plaça Sant Jaume where you can enjoy brilliant free concerts and dazzling firework displays.

 10. Pride Madrid

 Madrid knows how to throw a fiesta, and Pride is no exception.
-As well as a jam-packed week of free concerts, high-heel races and street parties in the bustling LGBT neighborhood of Chueca, the city also hosts one of the biggest Pride parades in the world.
+As well as a jam-packed week of free concerts, high-heel races and street parties in the bustling LGBT neighbourhood of Chueca, the city also hosts one of the biggest Pride parades in the world.